 - Siting: The siting representative on the project team is responsible for preparing in coordination with the rest of the project team any submissions to state agencies that have jurisdiction over transmission projects.
 A project siting application typically incorporates the detailed information prepared by others on the project team, including data regarding the project need, alternatives considered (as applicable), construction methods and schedule, engineering design, environmental resources and impact mitigation measures, EMF analyses, FAA analyses, and project outreach. - Outreach: The Transmission Owners adopt various pro-active approaches to inform municipalities, agencies, interested stakeholders, and abutters (landowners, renters) about a planned project and to establish an effective communications program that continues throughout the project execution process.
 Some outreach approaches are driven by different state agency requirements concerning abutter notifications.
 In general, the Transmission Owners' project outreach efforts involve consultations with municipal and state agency representatives, project websites, letters describing the project that are distributed to affected abutters, and individual meetings with abutters or other stakeholders, among others.
-Copies of certain outreach materials also may be provided as part of siting or regulatory submissions, if required. - Outage Planning: Asset condition projects necessarily involve coordinating work to maintain service to customers and minimize overall outages.
+Copies of certain outreach materials also may be provided as part of siting or regulatory submissions, if required.
+Feedback at this stage is typically addressed via meetings with the affected individuals and organizations, or via state siting or regulatory processes if the feedback is provided through such a process.
+In most cases, feedback can be addressed with minor changes to project designs or construction plans without any impact to the project budget. - Outage Planning: Asset condition projects necessarily involve coordinating work to maintain service to customers and minimize overall outages.
 Further, safety is a key consideration during any project work near live transmission lines.
-The outage planning effort is designed to: - Minimize disruption, and outages required for the safe construction of the project in coordination with any other planned outages. - ✓ Inform multiple departments well ahead of a planned outage. - \checkmark Plan the construction schedule around the outage to assure worker safety.
+The outage planning effort is designed to:

-• Materials Procurement: The procurement department is responsible for identifying the cost and lead time for the various materials needed for the project.
+- ✓ Minimize disruption, and outages required for the safe construction of the project in coordination with any other planned outages. - ✓ Inform multiple departments well ahead of a planned outage. - ✓ Plan the construction schedule around the outage to assure worker safety. - Materials Procurement: The procurement department is responsible for identifying the cost and lead time for the various materials needed for the project.